-With more than 300 people attending the St. Francis Heart Health Fair last month, and most of them at increased risk for heart disease, the hospital is promoting three upcoming heart-health classes.
+With more than 300 people attending the St. Francis Heart Health Fair in February, and most of them at increased risk for heart disease, the hospital is promoting three upcoming heart-health classes.

 A smoking cessation program is offered by the St. Francis Wellness Center, working in conjunction with staff from the Cardiac and Pulmonary Rehab Programs.